-The development site contains a large number of predatory feral animals including: dingo, cat, fox, pig, black rat, brown hare, spotted turtle-dove, cane toad and eastern gambusia.
+Feral animals previously recorded on the development site include: dingo, cat, fox, pig, black rat, brown hare, spotted turtle-dove, cane toad and eastern gambusia.
 These pest animals pose direct threats to native fauna, and if uncontrolled, could travel between the development site, unimproved areas and the EPZ and other conservation areas.